MagicPowerIO/etcmask/docs/porting_to_new_environment.md

 #### Constructor

-When calling `new ETCMetaMask(opts)`, many platform-specific options are configured.
+When calling `new ETCMask(opts)`, many platform-specific options are configured.
 The keys on `opts` are as follows:

 - initState: The last emitted state, used for restoring persistent state between sessions.
 - platform: The `platform` object defines a variety of platform-specific functions, including opening the confirmation view, and opening web sites.